amazon-ion/ion-docs/docs/symbols.md

 hold:

-* Symbols with *unknown* text declared in a local symbol table are all equivalent to one another.
+* Symbols with *unknown* text declared in a local symbol table are all equivalent to one another and to SID 0.
 * For symbols defined from shared symbol table imports, symbols are equivalent only if *all* of the following hold:
   * The name of the table that the symbols were imported from is the same string.
   * The position in the table that the symbols were imported from is the same spot.
 Note that this is not the same as the local SID value, but can be calculated from the SIDs by the allocation algorithm above.
-* SID 0 is only equivalent to itself.

 A processor encountering a symbol with *unknown* text *and* a valid SID other than `$0` MAY produce an error because this means that the context of the data is